splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 Add the Collector as a sidecar
 ==================================================================

-.. note:: To use this option you need to be familiar with Amazon ECS EC2 launch type.
+.. note:: To use this option you need to be familiar with Amazon ECS EC2 launch.
 See :new-page:`Getting started with the classic console using Amazon EC2 <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-ecs-ec2.html>` for further reading.

 Open the ECS task definition in which you'll add the Collector sidecar: